imtisaalm/icd-10-mapping-reference-tool/README.md

   server-side; the browser never loads the full dataset.
 - **Batch validation** parses CSV files in the browser (PapaParse); only the selected code column is sent to the server, in chunks, and processed in memory.
-- No database, no authentication, no external APIs, no secrets.
-There is no `.env` to configure.

 The data model is classification-agnostic (`system` + `version` accompany every result), so a second classification such as ICD-10-CA could be added as another